 14. Moke Lake Loop

-Although not my favorite hiking trail in Queenstown, it’s still really popular especially if you go on a nice calm day.
-The day I did the trail it actually rained so I wasn’t overly impressed – I might have to get back out there and give it another go!
+Although not my favorite hiking trail in Queenstown, it’s still really popular, especially if you go on a nice calm day.
+The day I did the trail it rained so I wasn’t overly impressed – I might have to get back out there and give it another go!

 15. Wye Creek Track

 One of the coolest hikes I’ve done in Queenstown is the Wye Creek Track.
-This epic trail is located around 20 minutes from Queenstown along State Highway 6 heading south.
+This epic trail is located along State Highway 6 heading south, about 20 minutes from Queenstown towards Invercargill.
 What makes this trail so cool to hike is the boardwalks and viewing deck at the top.
-Oh, and did I mention the views of Lake Wakatipu!
+Oh, and did I mention the views of Lake Wakatipu!?

 The Wye Creek Trail also goes all the way up the Lake Alta on The Remarkables, however, I have heard this is 6 to 8 hours each way!